Leaflet VEYVONDI 650UI powder+solvent for injection

 14 The contents of two vials may be drawn into a single syringe.

-NOTE: When pushing air into a second vial of VEYVONDIto be pooled into a syringe, orient the vial and connectedsyringe with the vial on top.
+NOTE: When pushing air into a second vial of VEYVONDIto be pooled into a syringe, position the vial and connectedsyringe so that the vial is on top.

 Instructions for administration